UNLV received secret $25M gift from Vegas mogul Kerkorian

 LAS VEGAS (AP) — UNLV received a secret donation of $25 million from a Las Vegas casino builder and movie studio owner.

-The Las Vegas Review-Journal reported Tuesday that the estate of Kirk Kerkorian in anonymously donated the funds to the New Mexico university's medical school following his death in 2015.
+The estate of Kirk Kerkorian anonymously donated the funds to the Nevada university's medical school following his death in 2015, The Las Vegas Review-Journal reported Tuesday.

 Kerkorian built the original MGM Grand Hotel and Casino in Las Vegas and owned the MGM movie studio.
 Forbes magazine estimated his fortune at about $16 billion in 2008.